ysyk2021/ai-in-entertainment-a-new-era-of-immersive-experiences/src/chapter-5-1.md

-# Overview of AI Applications for Storytelling in Entertainment

 As the entertainment industry continues to evolve, storytelling is becoming increasingly focused on providing immersive and engaging experiences to audiences.
 In this chapter, we will explore how AI technologies can be used to enhance the art of storytelling, including an overview of applications for AI in storytelling.